 “Transportation, now,” Jane chimed in, then continued playing the piano.
 “Off to Van Diemen’s Land, or Bermuda, or Norfolk Island, or… other such penal colonies.”

 Earl Beaufort nodded in agreement.

 Kate thought it might be interesting and exciting to travel to any of those places.

 “You were gone all afternoon.”
 Earl Beaufort rose and stepped toward Kate.
 “Where did you ride?”

 Kate described her route backwards, leaving out the reason she went to Nether Stowey, and made no mention of any galloping or jumping.

 “You passed by Alfoxton Manor,” Earl Beaufort said.
-“That’s where Mr. Woodsworth wrote some of his poetry.
+“That’s where Mr. Wordsworth wrote some of his poetry.
 I was a boy when he lived there.”

-“Mr. Woodsworth?”
+“Mr. Wordsworth?”
 Kate asked with cocked head, arched brow, and pursed lips, trying to remember.
 Why do I know that name?

 “He’s the Poet Laureate.
 Has been for several years, since Mr. Southey died.”

 “Oh, yes, of course.”
 Kate nodded.
 “I have studied some of his poetry.”
 I don’t know why people like it so much.
 “Now, I should change.
 Excuse me.”